 Kohleria plants originated in Mexico and South America.
-They produce tubular and often speckled flowers in various colors, and their foliage can be decorative as well.
+They produce tubular and often speckled flowers in various colors, and their foliage can also be decorative.
 Although hardy in U.S. Department of Agriculture plant hardiness zones 10 and 11, they are easily damaged by excess water, so they are usually grown as houseplants.
 Their culture is similar to that of African Violets, but the height of Kohlerias varies from 6 inches (15 cm) up to 4 feet (1.2 m).

 Light: Kohleria needs plenty of bright light to bloom.
 Keep out of direct sunlight.